Swan maiden: Eastern Europe

-In a Polish tale by A. J. Glinski, O nahajce wykonajce, butachsamoskokach, czapce niewidce, i ogórze miedzianej ("The Princess of The Brazen Mountain"), the hero is a prince who steals the pair of wings of the titular princess and proposes to her.
+In a Polish tale by A. J. Gliński, O nahajce wykonajce, butachsamoskokach, czapce niewidce, i ogórze miedzianej ("The Princess of The Brazen Mountain"), the hero is a prince who steals the titular princess's pair of wings and proposes to her.
 On their wedding day, she is given back the wings and flies back to the Brazen Mountain.

 In a tale collected by Francis Hindes Groome (The Witch) from a Polish-Gypsy source, the prince dreams of a place where lovely maidens were bathing.
 He decides to travel the world to find this place.
 He does so and hides the wings of the youngest maiden.
-After his wife escapes, he follows her to her family's home, and must work for her sorcerous mother.
+After his wife escapes, he follows her to her family's home and must work for her sorcerous mother.

-In Russian folktale Yelena The Wise, the titular princess and her maid, both possessing wings, were made prisoners by a six-headed serpent, until they were accidentally released by Ivan, the soldier.
-Ivan informs the six-headed serpent of her escape and the monster says the princess is cunning.
+In the Russian folktale Yelena the Wise, the titular princess and her maid, both with wings, were imprisoned by a six-headed serpent until Ivan, the soldier, accidentally released them.
+Ivan informs the six-headed serpent of her escape, and the monster says the princess is cunning.
 Hot on her trail, he uses a flying carpet to reach a beautiful garden with a pond.
 Soon after, Yelena and her maid arrive and take off their wings to bathe.

 In a Wallachian tale collected by Arthur and Albert Schott, Der verstoßene Sohn, a youth shoots a raven, which falls in the snow.
 The striking image makes the boy long for a bride "of white skin, red cheeks and hair black as a raven's feathers".
 An old man tells him of such beauty: three "Waldjungfrauen" ("forest-maidens") will come to bathe in the lake, and he must secure the crown of one of them.
 He fails twice, but succeeds in his third attempt.
-The youth and the forest maiden live together for many years, she bears him two sons, but, during a village celebration, she asks for her crown back.
-When she puts on her head, she begins to ascend in flight with their two children and asks her husband to come find them.
+The youth and the forest maiden live together for many years; she bears him two sons, but during a village celebration, she asks for her crown back.
+When she puts on her head, she begins to ascend in flight with their two children and asks her husband to find them.